Why Do Japanese People Wear Surgical Masks?

 They Have Bad Allergies

-On the whole, wearing masks because of allergies isn’t as common as wearing one because of illness, but around hay fever season in Japan mask wearing out in public becomes a much more common sight.
-I touched on it in a post I wrote a while back about Hay Fever Hell in Japan, but along with masks, the Japanese have a lot of things around to combat allergies and you’ll definitely see a surge of mask wearers out in public during allergy season.
+On the whole, wearing masks because of allergies isn't as common as wearing one because of illness, but around hay fever season in Japan mask wearing out in public becomes a much more common sight.
+But along with masks, the Japanese have a lot of things around to combat allergies and you'll definitely see a surge of mask wearers out in public during allergy season.

 They’re a Bosozoku Bike Gang Member